NiklasTiede/CheatSheet-Linux/README.md

 git push                            # pushs commit t
 ```

-If your would like to look at your work you've done use these:
+If your would like to look at the work you've done so far, use these:

 ```bash
 git status                 # returns state of working dir and staging area